jpsmoura/Openshift-CI-CD/scripts/README.md

 ### This example
 We haven't created a Nexus instance for this example, as a replacement, Dropbox is being used to store a sample release bundle.<br/>
-In order to remove this hardcoded link please comment line 120 on the assemble script.
+In order to remove this hardcoded link please comment line 120 on the assemble script.<br/>
+Todo my-secret needs to be mapped in the json file

 # Deployment of the application
 1) Overwrites the application secret.
 All the properties under ose-secrets are added to the secret.<br/>